fjkz/tt-runner/README.md

 - run node,
 - before node,
 - after node,
-- before-all node,
+- init node,
-- after-all node.
+- final node.

 Node types are classfied with file names.
-File names of each type node start with respectively "test", "run", "before", "after", "before-all" and "after-all".
-These prefixes can be configured with following command line options: `--test-regex`, `--run-regex`, `--before-regex`, `--after-regex`, `--before-all-regex` and `--after-all-regex`.
+File names of each type node start with respectively "test", "run", "before", "after", "init" and "final".
+These prefixes can be configured with following command line options: `--test-regex`, `--run-regex`, `--before-regex`, `--after-regex`, `--init-regex` and `--final-regex`.

 Each node can have child nodes as directory entries.
 When a node is executed, the child nodes are executed recursively.